cryptocav/volt-trading-dash/index.md

 ## 🛠 What You Can Do Here

-- Browse live strategy configurations
+- Browse daily and historical allocation logic
-- Download tested PineScripts + JSON output
+- View backtests vs BTC and USDC-flat
-- Watch the system evolve from the inside
+- Download PineScripts + raw output from PRISM
-- Support its development directly
+- Watch the system evolve over time
-- Fork it.
-Extend it.
-Or just learn from the structure.
+- Support its open-source mission

 ---